 - Emphasize the length of the hour and minute hands

 - Emphasize the minute hand moves around the clock once each hour

 - Emphasize the space between numbers represents five minutes (grades 2 and 3)

 - Explain how the hour hand moves over the course of the hour

-Make 12 marks on the floor with tape to create a life-size clock.
-Call out a time and have two students demonstrate it by standing where the hour hand should point and the minute hand should point.
+Step 3: Make 12 marks on the floor with tape to create a life-size clock.
+Call out a time and have two students demonstrate it by standing where the hour hand should point and where the minute hand should point.
 Give all students a chance to demonstrate time.

-Practice tips: Have the class state the time students are showing and indicate whether it’s o’clock (all grades), half past (all grades), quarter past or quarter to (grades 2 and 3).
+Practice Tip: Have the class state the time students are showing and indicate whether it’s o’clock (all grades), half past (all grades), quarter past or quarter to (grades 2 and 3).

 Leveling for Grades 2 and 3: Have students jump from number to number and count by five.